LeonardoGentile/.dotfiles/README.md

 For installing these private files I do:

 - `cd ~`
 - `git clone git@bitbucket.org:myusername/.dotfiles-private.git`
 - `cd .dotfiles-privates`
 - `sh Install.sh` where `Install.sh` is a script similar to the one you can see in the step1 that simlynks and copies files around to the right destination, for example:

-        dir=~/.dotfiles-private             # dotfiles directory
+        dir=~/.dotfiles-privates            # dotfiles directory
         olddir=~/.dotfiles-private_old      # old dotfiles backup directory

         # list of files/folders to symlink in homedir
         files=".git_extra .shuttle.json"

         # create dotfiles_old in homedir
-        echo "Creating $olddir for backup of any existing dotfiles in ~" mkdir -p $olddir
+        echo "Creating $olddir for backup of any existing dotfiles-privates in ~" mkdir -p $olddir
         # move any existing dotfiles in homedir to dotfiles_old directory, then create symlinks
         for file in $files; do